 1/3 cup fresh lemon juice

 Salt and freshly ground black pepper

-2 cups quartered small tomatoes
+2 cups cherry or grape tomatoes

 1/2 red onion, peeled and thinly sliced

 In a large bowl, whisk together the olive oil and lemon juice, season with salt and pepper.
 Add the zucchini, toss to coat and let marinate at room temperature for at least 15 minutes.

 Spread the pepper jelly on the flesh side of the salmon.
 Heat a grill or broiler to high.